All Projects

 Solution

-I developed a computer vision-based street waste detection system that integrates with the waste truck camera network to generate a Cleanliness Index — a quantitative, street-by-street assessment of urban cleanliness:
+As the primary model developer, I built the detection pipeline and designed the Cleanliness Index scoring methodology.
+The system integrates with the waste truck camera network to generate a quantitative, street-by-street assessment of urban cleanliness:

 Impact